-The DX3 utilizes NVRAM (Non-volatile Random Access Memory) technology to protect all user-defined program and setup data from loss in the event of a power failure.
-Time and date settings will be maintained without power for approximately 30 days.
+The DXi utilizes Non-volatile Random Access Memory technology to protect all user-defined program and setup data from loss in the event of a power failure.
+Time and date settings will be maintained without power for approximately 1 day.